-Real estate and facility costs represent more than 20% of most companies’ spend.
-Integrated Workplace Management Systems (IWMS) are software solutions that enable executives and managers to reduce these costs significantly and increase business productivity in one go.
-An IWMS is useful for any organization looking for more efficiency, transparency, flexibility, and customer satisfaction in their facilities management processes.
+Typically, real estate and facility management costs make up more than 20% of a company’s total costs.
+Integrated Workplace Management Systems (IWMS) are software solutions that enable executives and managers to reduce those real estate and facility costs significantly and increase business productivity simultaneously.

 - Real estate and lease management

 - Project management

 When an IWMS is used effectively, it ensures high quality management information, full compliance, and maximized monitoring and control.
 If you are interested in learning more about Planon’s IWMS software, please contact us to schedule a demo of Planon Universe.